vectordotdev/vector/docs/specs/target.md

 - Scaling
   - SHOULD provide facilities for provisioning a load balancer to enable horizontal scaling out of the box.
 MUST be overridable by the user.
-    - Cloud-managed load balancers (i.e., AWS NLB) SHOULD be supported in addition to self-managed load balancers (i.e., HAProxy).
+    - Cloud-managed load balancers (that is an AWS NLB) SHOULD be supported in addition to self-managed load balancers (that is a HAProxy).
     - Cloud-managed load balancers SHOULD be prioritized by default over self-managed load balancers.
     - Network load balancers (layer-4) SHOULD be prioritized over HTTP load balancers (layer-7)